CACILTD/forecaster/UserGuide/Getting-started/Quick-start.md

 Make sure that you have the following:

 1. CACI Forecaster installed,
-2. the "Car Insurance" dataset - can be downloaded [here](data/Car-Insurance.csv).
+2. the "Car Insurance" dataset - can be downloaded from the link below.

+{% file src="data/Car-Insurance.csv" caption="Car-Insurance.csv" %}

 ### Create a new Solution
 - **Open** CACI Forecaster.